jiajyeah/mycv/readme.txt

 This is my first time to learning git!
-WOW!
+HaHa WOW!
 HAHA,I'm altering this document at Home!
 Hi,I'm coming,Just for testing!(At Home)
 This time,I want to test 'fetch'.